JansenKat/SMMBBGKJ-TTH-Prj1/README.md

 5. stations.ipynb = Where we identified the stations in bordering states to each great lake.
 We attempted to filter them further based on coordinates manually added to the lake_stats csv, but ultimately failed.
 Each lake has it's own csv of stations in bordering states.
 6. data.ipynb = Makes the calls to the API based on identified in lake_ice.ipynb, datapoints from datatypes.ipynb, datasets based on the chosen datapoints manually entered.
 The results are 1 csv per lake, for all datapoints listed, for all date ranges from lake_ice.ipynb.
 This includes some minor error handling so the api calls will continue if an error is raised.
 Due to throttling of the API, each call is capped at 1000.

+7. SQL.ipynb = exports the cleaned ice_coverage.csv (found in /data_files/clean_data) to a local mysql database

 #### Chart Notebooks
 1. SAvsMaxCov.ipynb = Surface Area vs Max % Ice Coverage per lake.
 * One would expect to see a decreasing trend: low Surface Area, high Ice Coverage.
 However this does not appear to be the trend.
 This would be a better chart with more lakes plotted.